 The Symbol Translate Module will translate strings to numerics and vice versa.

 NeuroShell 2's on-line tutorial directs you through the steps required to use NeuroShell 2 and create a working application.

 Two tutorial example programs, including one which uses stock market data, are included in the on-line manual and on the distribution diskettes.
-Sample programs are included for backpropagation, Kohonen, PNN, and GRNN networks.
+Sample programs are included for backpropagation, Kohonen, PNN, and GRNN neural networks.
 Several other examples are also provided.

 Import and export files in the following formats: ASCII, binary, and spreadsheet.

 Market Indicator Package

 The Market Indicator Package provides 150 popular and powerful technical indicators for financial or other time series data.